Pay Your Fine or Fee Online

 If you do not know the Judge to whom your ticket is assigned, please call the Irondequoit Town Court at (585) 336-6040 for further information.

-If you have general questions about trials, please contact the court at (585)336-6040 during regular business hours.
+If you have general questions about jury service or trials, please contact the court at (585)336-6040 during regular business hours.

 HELPFUL BROCHURE: A Guide to Small Claims in the NYS City, Town and Village Courts